 Reinhold Messner biography

 Italian mountaineer and explorer Reinhold Messner has made a career of near-impossible climbs, and is considered one of the greatest climbers in history.
 On May 8, 1978, Messner completed his ascent of Mount Everest without supplemental oxygen—a feat previously thought to be impossible.
 Additionally, Messner has climbed all 14 of the world's peaks that measure 8,000 meters and up.
-Messner is also an author, a politician, and a businessman.
+Messner is also an author, politician and businessman.

-Born on September 17, 1944, in South Tyrol, Italy.
-One of the greatest mountaineers of all time, Reinhold Messner was the first to climb all fourteen of the world's 8,000-meter peaks without supplemental oxygen.
-His father introduced him to mountaineering when he was five years old, and he soon developed into an expert climber.
-Messner grew up surrounded by the Dolomites, part of the Italian Alps, in the Villnöss Valley, a primarily German-speaking area.
+One of the greatest mountaineers of all time, Reinhold Messner is best known as the first person to climb all 14 of the world's 8,000-meter peaks without supplemental oxygen.
+Born on September 17, 1944, in South Tyrol, Italy, Messner's father introduced him to mountaineering when he was just 5 years old, and he soon developed into an expert climber.
+He grew up surrounded by the Dolomites, part of the Italian Alps, in the Villnöss Valley, a primarily German-speaking area.

-For a time, Messner studied at the University of Padua.
-He soon devoted himself to other adventures, however.
+Messner studied at the University of Padua for a time, but soon devoted himself to other adventures.
 Messner became a proponent for a simpler, more streamlined type of mountaineering.
-On a trip to the Peruvian Andes in 1969, he meet another likeminded climber Peter Habeler.
+On a trip to the Peruvian Andes in 1969, he met another likeminded climber, Peter Habeler.
 The pair would later team up.

 Messner soon learned firsthand the tragedies that sometimes befall mountaineers.
-In 1970, he was on an expedition in the Himalayas.
-Messner and his younger brother Günther had climbed the Rupal face of Pakistan's Nanga Parbat when disaster struck.
-Günther began to show signs of altitude sickness, and Reinhold tried to find the fastest way down.
+In 1970, he was on an expedition in the Himalayas when disaster struck: Messner and his younger brother, Günther, had climbed the Rupal face of Pakistan's Nanga Parbat, and when Günther began to show signs of altitude sickness, Reinhold began trying to find the fastest way down.
 During their descent, Reinhold got ahead of Günther.
-When went back to check on his brother, he discovered that Günther had been swept away by an avalanche.
+When he went back to check on his brother, however, he discovered that Günther had been swept away by an avalanche.

 In 1980, Messner decided to go it alone.
-He completed the first solo ascent of Mount Everest without extra oxygen, sherpas, or crevasse ladders.
+He completed the first solo ascent of Mount Everest without extra oxygen, sherpas or crevasse ladders.
 Chronicling his epic journey, Messner wrote the book The Crystal Mountain about the climb.
-He has written more than 50 books during his career.
+The famed explorer would go on to write more than 50 books during his career.